WeForStudy/slm-utils/README.md

 - About the src
   - base
-    > Some basic class for use e.g. Observer etc.
+    Some basic class for use e.g. Observer etc.
   - browser
-    > Some class only can use in Browser environment
+    Some class only can use in Browser environment
   - util
-    > Some basic util class for both use e.g. Mirror etc.
+    Some basic util class for both use e.g. Mirror etc.
+- How to build

+  Use the gloabl webpack command

-> You can contact me with the emial `frank994wu@gmail.com`
+> You can contact me with the email `frank994wu@gmail.com`